webexpress-framework/WebExpress.Tutorial.WebUI/README.md

 This tutorial guides you through demonstrating the UI elements of a `WebExpress` application.
 Learn how to effectively use the templates and controls provided by the `WebExpress.WebUI` project.

 ## Prerequisites
-- Create a `WebExpress` application after the [WebApp](https://github.com/ReneSchwarzer/WebExpress.Tutorial.WebApp#readme) tutorial but name it `WebExpress.Tutorial.WebIndex`.
+- Create a `WebExpress` application after the [WebApp](https://github.com/ReneSchwarzer/WebExpress.Tutorial.WebApp#readme) tutorial but name it `WebExpress.Tutorial.WebUI`.

 ## Compile and register in WebExpress
 - Compile the solution as a release.
 To do this, open the command line or terminal in the solution directory and run the following command: